 Founded in 1938 in the shadows of the Dolomite mountains, Italian brand Scarpa has become a world-leading name in the manufacturing of climbing shoes as well as skiing and mountaineering equipment.
-With strong competition from other local brands such as La Sportiva, Scarpa quickly realized the demand for quality climbing shoes in Northern Italy’s quickly developing mountaineering scene and, as a result, their trusted and premium shoes can be found in almost every climbing gym across the world to this day.
-We are going to be looking at what makes Scarpa a trustworthy producer of climbing shoes, and comparing some of their most popular and innovative products available on the market.
+With strong competition from other local brands such as La Sportiva, Scarpa is still a reputable brand among climbers due to the quality and performance of their shoes, and their brand can be found in almost every climbing shop across the world to this day.
+We’ve purchased and used different Scarpa’s climbing shoes before in our 10 over years of climbing, and we’ve loved the quality of them for various uses.
+Below, we’ll look at what makes Scarpa a trustworthy producer of climbing shoes, and compare some of their most popular and innovative climbing shoes available on the market.

 What are the Best Scarpa Climbing Shoes?